piomonti/carefl/README.md

 # Code for "Causal Autoregressive Flow"

+This repository contains code to run and reproduce experiments presented in [Causal Autoregressive Flows](https://arxiv.org/abs/2011.02268), presented at the 24th International Conference on Artificial Intelligence and Statistics (AISTATS 2021).

-This repository contains code to reproduce results presented in "Autoregressive flow-based causal discovery and inference", presented at the 2nd ICML workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models (2020).
+The repository originally contained the code to reproduce results presented in [Autoregressive flow-based causal discovery and inference](https://arxiv.org/abs/2007.09390), presented at the 2nd ICML workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models (2020).

 The `main.py` script is the main gateway to reproduce the experiments detailed in the mansucript, and is straightforward to use.
 Type `python main.py -h` to learn about the options.

 Hyperparameters can be changed through the configuration files under `configs/`.
 The `main.py` is setup to read the corresponding config file for each experiment, but this can be overwritten suing the `-y` or `--config` flag.

 ### Dependencies